Spirit of Courage Awards

-Each year, the Burn Institute pays tribute to individuals in our community who have risked their own lives in an effort to save another from burn injury or death.
+Each year, the Burn Institute pays tribute to a special set of local heroes.
+These heroes risked their lives in an effort to save another person from burn injury or death.

 Citizens are nominated by local fire service and law enforcement agencies.
-Then a Burn Institute board committee composed of fire service personnel and other professionals select the final recipients.
-The criteria for selection is:
+Then, a Burn Institute board committee – composed of fire service personnel and other professionals – select the final recipients.

 - The rescue attempt must have involved a significant degree of personal risk – exposure to either death or severe injury.